 - Maskers—These small devices look similar to hearing aids, but they are simply designed to make sounds that cancel out the tinnitus to some degree without necessarily doing anything to boost your hearing.
 They can be helpful for some people, but might also make understanding speech difficult.

 - White Noise—Many tinnitus sufferers find relief, at least at bedtime, with radios, fans or other sound generators that make white noise that masks the tinnitus, thereby helping them get some much-needed sleep.

 - Drug Therapies—Trying alternative medications that are less likely to cause hearing problems, or also prescribing medications to relieve the anxiety and emotional stress involved with tinnitus may provide some relief.

-- Talk Therapy—Tinnitus has a very strong emotional component because it can exacerbate anxiety and depression in sufferers in a vicious-cycle sort of way.
+- Talk Therapy—Tinnitus has a very strong emotional component because it can worsen anxiety and depression in a vicious-cycle sort of way.
 After reviewing your case, we may recommend or refer you to a counselor or psychiatrist for assistance.
 This has been enormously helpful for many people with ringing in the ears.

-The first step to getting relief for your tinnitus is to get the appointment for tinnitus testing.
+The first step to getting tinnitus relief is to make an appointment for tinnitus testing.

-With so many possible ways to relieve tinnitus, there’s no reason to keep losing sleep or suffering throughout your day with a constant and distracting din of noise in your ears.
+With tinnitus sound therapy and other treatment for ringing in the ears, there’s no reason to keep losing sleep or suffering throughout your day with constant noise in your ears.
 We can help you find a way to quiet the noise.
 Just call us at 888-638-5095 today and schedule an appointment for testing at any one of our six locations in the Columbus area.